Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 **Lifetime of local variables:**

-A `var` statement inside a code block adds a variable to its scope, and may only be used from inside that code block from statements *after* the declaration, as well as nested inner blocks.
+A `var` statement inside a code block adds a variable to its block's scope, and may only be used from inside that code block from statements *after* the declaration, as well as nested inner blocks after the declaration (since they inherit the contents of their parent blocks' scopes at that point in the file).

-Therefore, it's lifetime is limited to its scope.
+A variable can be re-declared with the same name inside a nested block's scope.
+This is allowed, but not recommended since it can make it less obvious what an identifier refers to.

 **When a variable's data is freed from memory:**

-As soon as a variable with a data type that is always passed by value (see section above on Data Types) goes out of scope, that is execution leaves the code block where it was defined, it will cease to exist immediately.
+As soon as a variable with a data type that is always passed by value (see [section above on data types](#datatypes)) goes out of scope, that is execution leaves the code block where it was defined, it will cease to exist immediately.

 As soon as a variable with a data type passed by reference goes out of scope, the reference to the underlying data object is removed.